peterhinch/micropython-nano-gui/DRIVERS.md

         self.palette = BoolPalette(mode)
         super().__init__(buf, self.width, self.height, mode)
 ```
-The GUI achieves hardware independence by using 24 bit color.
-The driver must
+The GUI achieves hardware independence by using 24 bit color (RGB888).
+The
-convert this, typically to a format used by the hardware.
-This is done by a
+driver must convert this to a format used by the hardware.
+In normal drivers
+the `FrameBuffer` stores values in a form compatible with the hardware.
+Conversion from RGB888 to the format in the `FrameBuffer` is done by a static
-static `rgb` method.
+`rgb` method.
 In the case of a monochrome display, any color with high
 brightness is mapped to white with:
 ```python
     @staticmethod